Calliari/docker-intro/README.md

 Firstly --> run ```.script-0.sh```

 Secondly --> docker-machine ssh myvm2
   * copy and paste the code "(docker swarm join) cmd given when you run the [script-0.sh], there is HIT when the script has finished"

 Thirdly --> run ```.script-1.sh```

-### If you want to wipe out you machine now just run the file:
+### If you want to wipe out this docker VMs (myvm1 && myvm2) from your machine just run the file:

 ```
 .remove-delete-all.sh